 The curtain fabric is a Kit Kemp design from her favourite hotel, Charlotte Street.
 ‘Kit’s use of colour has inspired so many people to be bolder in their interior design choices and this pattern contains the accent colours that we’ve used in the apartment,’ says Emma.

-The wall colour was inspired by a picture of a blue sofa ina large windowed, high-rise building that Artemis had shown to Emma.
+The wall color was inspired by a picture of a blue sofa in a large windowed, high-rise building that Artemis had shown to Emma.
 ‘This shade is virtually identical to the corporate colours that I use for Creake Abbey, but I didn’t connect them till afterwards,’ she explains.

 The wood panelling, flooring and bathrooms were part of the developers’ standard fit, she recalls.
 ‘I had no say over it, but I could see that the fittings were of good-quality Italian design without too much bling, soI didn’t worry about it.’

 ‘I always dreamed of having a wall lined with a de Gournay print.
 I fell in love with this one for its texture.
 It gives me absolute joy to see that pattern,’ she explains.

 Although not quite a penthouse, her apartment is on the eighth floor and the lightwell above the window is a welcome extra, throwing additional natural light into the room.

 Interior Design ⁄ Kelling Designs